 Ilya Kormiletsev is mostly famous as a great poet, founder of the legendary Soviet, and later Russian, rock band Naulitus Pompilius and author of many of its songs.

 Once we were having a walk with my photographic buddy, discussing the problems of street photography, when he spontaneously asked me:

 Wanna go to Kormiltsev with me today!?

 How come?
 Do you mean we’ll just pop by, ring the bell, and he will welcome us inside?

 Not exactly.
-I have an assignment for his portrait by a literary magazine [a St Petersburg poetic magazine], and you will come with me and help me, maybe, take some pictures yourself.
+I have an assignment for his portrait by a literary magazine, and you will come with me and help me, maybe, take some pictures yourself.

 Wicked, let’s go!

 I have always been fascinated by his creative non-conformism while dealing with authorities, especially when Ilya Kormiltsev created the Ultra.Kultura publishing house in order to publish alternative — and at times quite radical — literature, which he translated himself.
 His project was later “stifled” by the authorities for his free-thinking.

 - Lens: Pentax 77mm F1.8 Limited